 With no accountability & no responsibility means bloggers are not journalists, but they need to practice the principles they follow individually.

 The bloggers give out the information according to his perspective whereas the journalists do it according to his company.
 Journalism and blogging hold a great future because we are living in the age of information technology.
-Information has to be disseminated all around the world as soon as possible.
+The information has to be disseminated all around the world as soon as possible.
 Journalists and bloggers are the ones who disseminate all kinds of information.
 So it's very important to know how blogging and journalism are similar but at the same time, they are quite different in many ways.
 In this article, we focus on the differences between these two professions.
 Check the growth of blogging and how it has affected online journalism now and vice versa.

 After the 20 Lessons, I’ve Learned from 10 Years Of Blogging I can tell you that, the blogging is an excellent way to express yourself in a way you think.
 Creating a blog is one task and spreading it over social media is another.
 But journalism is a somewhat different kind of thing.
 A journalist can be a blogger, but not every blogger is a journalist.
 Let's check out the major differences between blogging and journalism.